The community might not be described as one of the most privileged in the city of San Diego.

 Music has a profound effect for students who live in areas like City Heights and come from low socioeconomic backgrounds.

 According to a 2012 study by the National Endowment for the Arts, students who receive quality music education earn better grades, are more likely to earn a degree and involve themselves in more extracurricular activities.
-Students tend to have high career goals and pursue careers in medicine, math or law.
+According to information filed by The Ledger Law Firm students tend to have high career goals and pursue careers in medicine, math or law.